U.S. Congressional Gold Medal

 The United States Congress has commissioned gold medals as its highest expression of national appreciation for distinguished achievements and contributions.
 Each medal honors a particular individual, institution, or event.

-Fifteen months after being introduced, on May 20, 1986 President Ronald Reagan signed the bill that was passed by the 99th Congress.
-This became public law 99-311.
+Harry Chapin was approved posthumously on May 20, 1986.
+His medal was awarded in recognition of “Harry Chapin’s efforts to address issues of hunger around the world.”
 Chapin's Gold Medal was presented to his widow Sandy by Sen. Patrick J. Leahy at Carnegie Hall in New York on December 7, 1987.